 Optimizing for Universal and Personal Search

 As of late October, Google search results are now blended with maps data, technically, Google Place results.
 With the new Google, organic and local search are tied together more than ever before.
-Greg Boser observed that 30% of sites ranking in top ten searches are localized (place) sites.
+Greg Boser observed that 30% of sites ranking in the top ten searches are localized (place) sites.

 Video SEO tips: